DasJott/mkjni/README.md

 You should be provided with a result like libsuperjni.so for this example and a Java file MyClass.java in your current directory.

 ## Bugs
-If you find bugs, don't feed them, so they'll die over time.
+If you find bugs, don't feed them, so they'll die over time.<br/>
-You could as well fix them yourself, as you have the code.
+You could as well fix them yourself, as you have the code.<br/>
 Or you just call me to come by to squish them.
-Maybe I will ;)
+Maybe I will ;)<br/>